Mediatek-Cloud/mcs-resources/content/en/tutorial/7688_led_tutorial.md

 		command = commandChannel.recv(1024)

 	logging.info("recv:" + command)
-	# command can be a response of heart beat or an update of the LED_Control,
+	# command can be a response of heart beat or an update of the 	LED_control,
 	# it’s split by ',' and drop device ID and device key and check 	length
 	fields = command.split(',')[2:]

 	if len(fields) > 1:
 		timeStamp, dataChannelId, commandString = fields
-		if dataChannelId == 'LED_Control':
+		if dataChannelId == 'LED_control':
 			# check the value - it's either 0 or 1
 			commandValue = int(commandString)
 			logging.info("led :%d" % commandValue)